Enhancing evidence estimation through informed probability density approximation: Application to statistical examples

 In Figure~\ref{fig:morph vs nlive}, we compare nested sampling and \morphz estimates for the \textit{Gaussian-shells} example.
 First, NS is used to obtain posterior samples with increasing $\text{n}_{live}$ the number of live points.
-Then at each $\text{n}_{live}$, \morphz uses the same posterior samples drawn from one of the NS runs to construct second and third order Morph approximation (respectively $\mathcal{M}_2$ and $\mathcal{M}_3$ to show \morphz consistency), along with 3000 additional likelihood evaluations per $\log(z)$ estimate.
-As $\text{n}_{live}$ increases, the NS estimates converge gradually to the true $\log(z)$ reaching a $|\Delta\log(z)|< 1.7$ at $\text{n}_{live}=500$.
-In contrast, both \morphz approximations $\mathcal{M}_2$ and $\mathcal{M}_3$ are already consistent with the true value with $|\Delta\log(z)|< 0.9$ at $\text{n}_{live}=100$ and remain more accurate thereafter.
+Then at each $\text{n}_{live}$, \morphz uses the same posterior samples drawn from one of the NS runs to construct second and third order Morph approximation (respectively $\mathcal{M}_2$ and $\mathcal{M}_3$ to show \morphz consistency), along with 3000 likelihood calls (for BS proposal samples) per $\log(z)$ estimate.
+As $\text{n}_{live}$ increases, the NS estimates converge gradually to the true $\log(z)$ reaching a $|\Delta|< 1.7$ at $\text{n}_{live}=500$.
+In contrast, both \morphz approximations $\mathcal{M}_2$ and $\mathcal{M}_3$ are already consistent with the true value with $|\Delta|< 0.9$ at $\text{n}_{live}=100$ and remain more accurate thereafter.
 The RMSE shows that NS errors decrease with $\text{n}_{live}$ yet remain significantly higher than those of \morphz.
 Note that even at $\text{n}_{live}=50$, where the posterior coverage is incomplete, \morphz complements NS by leveraging the available posterior information provided by NS and closing the gap to an accurate estimate.

 One can use NS with a reduced number of live points to explore parameter space and generate posterior samples, and then apply \morphz in post-processing to obtain an estimate closer to the true $\log(z)$, substantially cutting computational costs.